NCERT Solutions for Class 10 Maths Chapter 12 – CBSE Term I Free PDF Download

 The 12th Chapter of NCERT Solutions for Class 10 Maths covers the concepts of perimeter (circumference) and area of a circle and applies this knowledge in finding the areas of two special ‘parts’ of a circular region known as sector and segment.

-Areas Related to Circles is a part of Mensuration, and this Unit holds a total weightage of 10 marks in the final exam.
-In the final examination, one question is sometimes asked from this chapter.
+Areas Related to Circles is a part of Mensuration, and this unit holds a total weightage of 10 marks in the first term exams.
+In the first term examination, one question is sometimes asked from this chapter.

 List of Exercises in class 10 Maths Chapter 12